600-cell: Geodesics

-The $\sqrt{4}$ chords occur as 60 long diameters (75 sets of 4 orthogonal axes), the 120 long radii of the 600-cell.
+The $\sqrt{4}$ chords occur as 60 long diameters (75 sets of 4 orthogonal axes with each set comprising a 16-cell), the 120 long radii of the 600-cell.

 The $\sqrt{4}$ chords join opposite vertices which are five $\phi^{-1}$ edges apart on a geodesic great circle.

 There are 25 distinct but overlapping sets of 12 diameters, each comprising one of the 25 inscribed 24-cells.
+There are 75 distinct but overlapping sets of 4 orthogonal diameters, each comprising one of the 75 inscribed 16-cells.

 The sum of the squared lengths of all these distinct chords of the 600-cell is 14,400 = 1202.

 These are all the central polygons through vertices, but the 600-cell does have one noteworthy great circle that does not pass through any vertices (a 0-gon).

 Moreover, in 4-space there are geodesics on the 3-sphere which do not lie in central planes at all.

 There are geodesic shortest paths between two 600-cell vertices that are helical rather than simply circular; they correspond to isoclinic (diagonal) rotations rather than simple rotations.

 All the geodesic polygons enumerated above lie in central planes of just three kinds, each characterized by a rotation angle: decagon planes (𝜋/5 apart), hexagon planes (𝜋/3 apart, also in the 25 inscribed 24-cells), and square planes (𝜋/2 apart, also in the 75 inscribed 16-cells and the 24-cells).

-These central planes of the 600-cell can be divided into 4 central hyperplanes (3-spaces) each forming an icosidodecahedron.
+These central planes of the 600-cell can be divided into 4 orthogonal central hyperplanes (3-spaces) each forming an icosidodecahedron.

 There are 450 great squares 90 degrees apart; 200 great hexagons 60 degrees apart; and 72 great decagons 36 degrees apart.

 Each great square plane is completely orthogonal to another great square plane.

 Each great hexagon plane is completely orthogonal to a plane which intersects only two vertices (one $\sqrt{4}$ long diameter): a great digon plane.

 Each great decagon plane is completely orthogonal to a plane which intersects no vertices: a great 0-gon plane.